alexeymatveevp/devexperts-fe-internship/_notes/articles/TypeScript Basics.md

 TypeScript is a strongly typed, object oriented, compiled language.
 It was designed by Anders Hejlsberg (designer of C#) at Microsoft.
 TypeScript is both a language and a set of tools.
 TypeScript is a typed superset of JavaScript compiled to JavaScript.
 In other words, TypeScript is JavaScript plus some additional features.

 TypeScript checks a program for errors before execution, and does so based on the kinds of values, it’s a static type checker.
 It doesn’t consider any JavaScript code to be an error because of its syntax.
 This means you can take any working JavaScript code and put it in a TypeScript file without worrying about exactly how it is written.
+&nbsp;

 # Where is the need for TypeScript?
 **Compilation:** JavaScript is an interpreted language.
 Hence, it needs to be run to test that it is valid.
 It means you write all the codes just to find no output, in case there is an error.
 Hence, you have to spend hours trying to find bugs in the code.
 The TypeScript transpiler provides the error-checking feature.
 TypeScript will compile the code and generate compilation errors, if it finds some sort of syntax errors.
 This helps to highlight errors before the script is run.